Megalodon: Changing ecosystem

-Marine mammals attained their greatest diversity during the Miocene, such as with baleen whales with over 20 recognized Miocene genera in comparison to only six extant genera.
+Marine mammals attained greatest diversity during the Miocene, such as with baleen whales with over 20 recognized Miocene genera in comparison to only six extant genera.
 Such diversity presented an ideal setting to support a super-predator such as megalodon.
 By the end of the Miocene, many species of mysticetes had gone extinct; surviving species may have been faster swimmers and thus more elusive prey.
 Furthermore, after the closure of the Central American Seaway, tropical whales decreased in diversity and abundance.
-The extinction of megalodon correlates with the decline of many small mysticete lineages, and it is possible that it was quite dependent on them as a food source.
+The extinction of megalodon correlates with the decline of many small mysticete lineages, and it is possible that it was highly dependent on them as a food source.
 Additionally, a marine megafauna extinction during the Pliocene was discovered to have eliminated 36% of all large marine species including 55% of marine mammals, 35% of seabirds, 9% of sharks, and 43% of sea turtles.
 The extinction was selective for endotherms and mesotherms relative to poikilotherms, implying causation by a decreased food supply and thus consistent with megalodon being mesothermic.
 Megalodon may have been too large to sustain itself on the declining marine food resources.
 The cooling of the oceans during the Pliocene might have restricted the access of megalodon to the polar regions, depriving it of the large whales which had migrated there.